 During the year the US-based National Endowment for Democracy presents its Democracy Award jointly to Wei and Wang Dan.

 Accepting the award, Wei says, "Many ... facts have shown that the United States Government has not been very active in supporting and assisting the democracy movement of the Chinese people.
 Instead, there has been help for the communist party.

 "For example, in recent years, the United States has assumed a passive and perfunctory attitude towards the resolution condemning China for its violations of human rights at the United Nations Human Rights Commission in Geneva."

-According to Russell Thirgood, president of Amnesty International Australia, "China continues to commit appalling human rights abuses against its citizens on a massive scale."
+According to Russell Thirgood, the president of Amnesty International Australia from 2002 to 2006, "China continues to commit appalling human rights abuses against its citizens on a massive scale".